 There is plenty of free parking right on the street too, which makes it easy to visit.
 There are picnic tables, so we suggest bringing some snacks or lunch and enjoying the gorgeous views of the Atlantic Ocean.
 Of all the sandy beaches in the Florida Keys, Sombrero Beach is our favorite.

-We found ourselves at Sombrero Beach most mornings burning off some energy and calories!
-Make sure to check out some best breakfasts in Marathon.
+We found ourselves at Sombrero Beach most mornings, burning off some energy and calories!
+Make sure to check out some of the best breakfasts in Marathon.
 Our favorite was The Stuffed Pig.

 4. Turtle Hospital

 Get up close and personal with some of the cutest patients at the Turtle Hospital.
 This unique facility is dedicated to the rescue and rehabilitation of sick and injured sea turtles.